QubesOS/qubes-doc/managing-os/templates/fedora/upgrade-26-to-27.md

         [user@dom0 ~]$ qvm-trim-template fedora-27

- 7. (Recommended) Switch everything that was set to the old template to the new template, e.g.:
+ 7. (Recommended) [Switch everything that was set to the old template to the new template.][switching-3.2]

-     1. Make the new template the default template:

-        Qubes Manager --> Global settings --> Default template

-     2. Base AppVMs on the new template.
-In Qubes Manager, for each VM that is currently based on `fedora-26` that you would like to base on `fedora-27`, enter its VM settings and change the Template selection:

-        Qubes Manager --> (Select a VM) --> VM settings --> Template

-     3. Base the [DispVM] template on the new template.

-        If you have set the new template as your default template:

-            [user@dom0 ~]$ qvm-create-default-dvm --default-template

-        Otherwise:

-            [user@dom0 ~]$ qvm-create-default-dvm fedora-27

  8. (Optional) Remove the old template.
 (Make sure to type `fedora-26`, not `fedora-27`.)